google/codeworld/web/help/GuideUnit1.md

     This time, the type signature tells you that `thickRectangle` needs three arguments, a new record!
 All three arguments are numbers and the result is a picture.

-Here's an example of a program that uses `thickRectangle`.
+Here's an example of a program that uses 'thickRectangle`.

     ~~~~~ . clickable
     program = drawingOf(pic)